bitcoinvsalts/BitcoinVsAltcoins/README.md

 # BitcoinVsAltcoins

-this repo is only used for the tracking of the issues of https://bitcoinvsaltcoins.com website.
+This repo is only used for the tracking of issues of the https://bitcoinvsaltcoins.com website.